lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 3. Open the files "main.cpp" and “face_detection.hpp” in the editor of your choice such as ‘gedit’, ‘gvim’, or ‘vim’.

+## Header Files

-4. The first set of new header files we need to include are necessary to enable the Inference Engine so that we can load models and use them to analyze the images.
+1. The first set of header files to include are necessary to enable the Inference Engine so that models can be loaded and then run.

 ```cpp
 #include <inference_engine.hpp>
 ```

-5. There are three headers that let us work with the face detection model and the data it gives us.
+2. There are three more headers that for using the vehicle detection model and the data it gives.

 ```cpp
 #include "face_detection.hpp"